SalomonRemi/BraveNewWorld_ST/BraveNewWorld_Unity/Assets/Tools/AmplifyOcclusion/Readme.txt

   and combines it into a all-in-one flexible Unity package.

 Features

-  * Robust high-quality SSAO solution
+  * Based on Ground Truth Ambient Occlusion
+  * PS4, Xbox One and Switch compatible
+  * VR Single and Multi-pass support
+  * Up to 2X faster than Amplify Occlusion 1.0
+  * Revamped Spatial and Temporal Filters
+  * Dramatically Higher-Quality
+  * Higher Flexibility
+  * Under 1 ms on a mid-range GPU at Full HD
   * Accurate and fast-performing
   * Deferred and Forward Rendering
-  * Deferred-path PBR compatible injection mode
+  * PBR compatible injection mode
   * Superior occlusion approximation
-  * Stable and scalable
   * Extensive blur and intensity controls
-  * Full Source Code

 Supported Platforms